HigherOrderCO/Kind/DOCUMENTATION.md

 mechanically checked a mathematical proof that 2 is equal to
 2. Note that proofs can only be trusted if they are terminating; otherwise, one could derive logical paradoxes.
-The type-checker will let you know if that is the case, but it might not be always able to tell due to the halting problem.
+The type-checker will let you know if that is the case by appending a `ℋ` to its type, but it might not be always able to tell due to the halting problem.

 Of course, proving that `2 == 2` is not interesting, but one could prove more important theorems such as